 - Try toasted walnuts for a delicious variation on the nuts.

-- This Broccoli Salad is one of the best recipes all by itself, any time of the year, but it’s also great as a side dish with a big, juicy, grilled porkchop or some pan-seared chicken thighs.
-Yum!
+- This broccoli salad is one of the best recipes all by itself, any time of the year, but it’s also great as a side dish with a big, juicy, grilled porkchop or some pan-seared chicken thighs, this easy and tasty Tin Foil Baked Chicken, or try any of the easy-ish recipes here.

 - I love serving several types and textures of different salads, and when serving a fresh broccoli salad, some hot cheesy bread and a couple of desserts are always welcome too.
-Besides the same old potato salad, try this Italian Green Bean Salad, this Chicken Salad with Grapes and Almonds, this incredibly good Blackberry Goat Cheese Salad, and this fantastic kale salad that has lots of delicious extras.
+Besides the same old potato salad, try this Italian Green Bean Salad, this Chicken Salad with Grapes and Almonds, this incredibly good Blackberry Goat Cheese Salad, this Strawberry Spinach Goat Cheese Salad, and this fantastic kale salad that has lots of delicious extras.

-- When it comes to dessert, go for something fruity, like Mini Strawberry Pies, Cantaloupe and Ice Cream, or a warm, buttery Rhubarb Crisp with vanilla ice cream, a jammy fresh blackberry galette, or these wonderful, soft Iced Lemon Shortbread cookies, or go super healthy-ish and pull out the Dark Chocolate Trail Mix!
+- When it comes to dessert, go for something fruity, like Mini Strawberry Pies, Cantaloupe and Ice Cream, or a warm, buttery Rhubarb Crisp with vanilla ice cream, a jammy fresh blackberry galette, these wonderful, soft Iced Lemon Shortbread cookies, this outstanding fresh figs cake recipe with caramel sauce, or go super healthy-ish and pull out the Dark Chocolate Trail Mix.

 Frequently Asked Questions